networked-aframe/networked-aframe/readme.md

 P2P

+TBD

 Roadmap
 -------

-* positional audio
+* Positional audio
-* scene entities and master client concept
+* Scene entities that can be defined in the static HTML page and are owned by a master client (longest person in room).
+Host migration to switch ownership when master client disconnects.

 License